ibexa/documentation-user/docs/personalization/recommendation_models.md

 #### Random

+The model returns a semi-random list of products from the last 10 days.
-Semi-random products from the most recent ones.
-It allows injecting new products to the recommendation while the history based models are not yet able to recommend products based on the statistics.
-It is a really simplified and unsophisticated alternative if no other information is available to calculate and provide recommendations.
+It allows injecting new products to the recommendation while the "History-based" models are not yet able to recommend products based on the statistics.
+It is a simplified and unsophisticated alternative if no other information is available to calculate and provide recommendations.

 This model is not built based on the history footprints but based on the imported product catalog.

+#### Random short

+The mechanism of this model is the same as in Random, but the difference is that it returns a semi-random list of products from the last four hours.

-#### Editor based
+#### Editor-based

 Products that are manually selected by a human.
 A customer can replace an automatically generated recommendation with a predefined list.
 It is best suited when the store administrator wants to add special offers or sell stock remains.
 It could also be called "static recommendations".